Firestorm-Robotics-Code/Firestorm-TicTacToe/README.md

 ## For Arduino samples (motor control, logic, etc) use the samples directory from the main branch.
 ## If you find a good link to an article/tutorial/documentation, add it in the documentation section in this file (README.md)
 ## If you find good wiring diagrams, add them to the wiring_diagrams directory in the main branch
+## And of course, for actual source code, use the code directory.
+Lets try and keep this multifile, where each file's job is to do one thing and thats it, to avoid wonky github.
+Its absolutely evil when github wonks.

 BTW, this was written in Markdown.
 Github flavoured markdown information [here](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github).